lsoft/Proxy/README.md

 ## Payload

 Default payload stores a class name, method name, start time, execution time span, and execution exception if raised.
 Also default payload combines profiling events in stack order for each execution thread.
+Default payload can be replaced by the user's one.